gallagher-tech/ofxGAkit/README.md

-# ofxGAKit
+# ofxGAkit

-`ofxGAKit` is the official openFrameworks addon for the `ga::native` toolkit - Gallagher & Associates' in-house C++ toolkit for building interactive experiences.
+`ofxGAkit` is the official openFrameworks addon for the `GA::kit` toolkit - Gallagher & Associates' in-house C++ toolkit for building interactive experiences.
 It provides your openFrameworks app with a full-featured 3D scenegraph, a powerful animation system, asset management, event handlers, layout utilities, and much more.

 ## Setup